 Don't forget a torch, or better still, a head torch

 If you're unsure about any of the items in the kit list, please contact the leader.

 The campsite consists of one large camping fields protected by trees and a drystone wall all around.

 Facilities on site include:

 - Drinking water is readily available

 Campfires are allowed, but best to ensure that they are off the grass.
 Wood can be purchased from the owners.

 As this is a camping event, please bring all your own food and drink for the weekend.

 At the very least you will need food for two breakfasts at the campsite and also a packed lunch for Saturday’s walk.

-There is no shop close to the campsite.
-The closest shops of any consequence are in Ashbourne and Leek, several miles from Big Hillsdale Farm - although some villages such as Hartington have quite well-stocked small village shops.
+There are no shops close to the campsite.
+The closest shops of any consequence are in Ashbourne and Leek, several miles from Big Hillsdale Farm - although some villages such as Longnor & Hartington have quite well-stocked small village shops.